adityavarshney/CODEversity-API-Project-3/P3-README.md

 * Tracking artists performing near the user's location
 * Finding songs the user has listened to or likes on Spotify
 * Queueing songs on Spotify or other web player
-* Theming the mood of recommendations to match the weather outside
+* Theming music recommendations to match the weather outside
 * And so much more...

 These tasks involve learning more about our users and the real information out there.
 Since we don't have this information accessible to us directly, we need APIs to be able to access it.